GoGi2712/Front-End/README.md

 - Commit your changes locally git add .
 (This adds all changes made)
 - Add your commit message that sums up the work you have done git commit -m "changes you made here" (Ex: git commit -m "added nav bar style and tests")
 - Push up your changes git push usually on the first commit you'll need to run git push -u origin <YOUR-BRANCH-NAME>
 - Create a pull request of your changes for review.
-Visit Github (https://github.com/nataliepina/GrowersBrains) and you will now see a green "Compare & pull request" button on the repo.
+Visit Github (https://github.com/Growers-Brains-App/Front-End) and you will now see a green "Compare & pull request" button on the repo.
 Check that your changes are accurate, that you are pushing to the correct branch, and include a meaningful description of your changes.

 ### How To Run

-- Clone or fork the repository
+- Clone the repository
-- Install dependencies with NPM `npm i` or with Yarn `Yarn install`
+- Install dependencies with Yarn `Yarn install`
-- Create a file named `.env.local` at the root of the project, and add this line to it: `PUBLIC_URL=/`
+- Create a file named `.env.local` at the root of the project, and add this line to it: `PUBLIC_URL = /`
-- Start the project locally `npm start` or `yarn start`
+- Start the project locally with `yarn start`

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your portfolio.
-This is intended to be a guideline, feel free to add your own flare to it.

-🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
-Make sure to delete the numbers by the end of Labs.

-🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
-Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# Title of project goes here

-1️⃣ You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the deployed project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).

-🚫 4️⃣ Optional examples of using images with links for your tech stack, make sure to change these to fit your project
+Optional examples of using images with links for your tech stack, make sure to change these to fit your project

 ![MIT](https://img.shields.io/packagist/l/doctrine/orm.svg)
 ![React](https://img.shields.io/badge/react-v16.7.0--alpha.2-blue.svg)